Sexuality of Abraham Lincoln: Marriage with Mary Todd Lincoln

 Baker states that "most observers of the Lincoln marriage have been impressed with their sexuality" and that "male historians" suggest that the Lincolns' sex life ended either in 1853 after their son Tad's difficult birth or in 1856 when they moved into a bigger house, but have no evidence for their speculations.
 Baker writes that there are "almost no gynecological conditions resulting from childbirth" other than a prolapsed uterus (which would have produced other noticeable effects on Mrs. Lincoln) that would have prevented intercourse, and in the 1850s, "many middle-class couples slept in separate bedrooms" as a matter of custom adopted from the English.

 Far from abstaining from sex, Baker suggests that the Lincolns were part of a new development in America of smaller families; the birth rate declined from seven births to a family in 1800 to around 4 per family by 1850.
 As Americans separated sexuality from childbearing, forms of birth control such as coitus interruptus, long-term breastfeeding, and crude forms of condoms and womb veils, available through mail order, were available and used.
 The spacing of the Lincoln children (Robert in 1843, Eddie in 1846, Willie in 1850, and Tad in 1853) is consistent with some type of planning and would have required "an intimacy about sexual relations that for aspiring couples meant shared companionate power over reproduction".

 Herndon, Lincoln's law partner and biographer, attests to the depth of Lincoln's love for Ann Rutledge.
-An anonymous poem about suicide published locally three years after her death is widely attributed to Lincoln.
+An anonymous poem about suicide written after her death is widely attributed to Lincoln.
 In contrast, his courting of Mary Owens was diffident.
 In 1837, Lincoln wrote to her from Springfield to give her an opportunity to break off their relationship.
 Lincoln wrote to a friend in 1838: "I knew she was oversize, but now she appeared a fair match for Falstaff".

-Suggestions of homosexuality or bisexuality

-Commentary on President Abraham Lincoln's sexuality has been documented since the early 20th century.
-Attention to the sexuality of public figures has been heightened since the gay rights movement in the late 20th century.
-In his 1926 biography of Lincoln, Carl Sandburg alluded to the early relationship of Lincoln and his friend Joshua Fry Speed as having "a streak of lavender, and spots soft as May violets".
-"Streak of lavender" was period typical slang for an effeminate man, and later connoted homosexuality.
-Sandburg did not elaborate on this comment.